dotanuki-labs/android-oss-cves-research/README.md

 From the `aggregated-results.json` file we got a complete list of CVEs found accross all the 13 OSS projects.
 All the heavy work was actually done by `gradle-bodyguard`, since it exercised the Gradle build of all projects we want to examine and evaluated which dependencies - direct or transitive ones - eventually contain issues tracked by CVEs.

-The first thing we need to realize is that not all CVEs we found actually represent the vulnerabilities that actually we are insterested.
+The first thing we need to realize is that not all CVEs we found actually represent the vulnerabilities that we are insterested in.
 We need to go through them, learn about what they mean and figure out if this is actually something applicable to a Mobile application.

-Supported by the NIST website, we can realize that the following CVEs can be ignored at all, since the security flaws are out of the scope of Mobile apps
+Supported by the [NIST](https://nvd.nist.gov/) website, we can realize that the following CVEs can be ignored, since the security flaws are out of the scope of Mobile apps

 Discarded            | Rationale
 ----------------     | -----------------------------------